Dr Catherine Pearce

 Training, qualifications & experience

-Member of the British Association of Counselling and Psychotherapy (BACP).
+Post-graduate diploma in Psychodynamic Counselling (University of Reading).
+Accredited member of the British Association of Counselling and Psychotherapy (BACP).

 BA (Hons), PhD.